 We offer saltless water treatment systems for your home as well.
 Before going that route be sure you properly understand what the system can and cannot do for your water problems.

 Or invest in the world’s most efficient water softener, from Kinetico.
-The Kinetico Premier Series S650 XP water softener will give you cleaner water, use less salt, and reduce your carbon footprint, all while saving you money!
+The Kinetico Premier Series S650 XP water softener will give you cleaner water, use less water softener salt, and reduce your carbon footprint, all while saving you money!

 For more information about the S650 XP, contact the water experts at Aquarius Water Conditioning.
 We can outfit your home with the best water softener that meets both your needs and is environmentally-friendly.
 For the best water in Minnesota and Wisconsin, give us a call at 888-741-9025.